 The overriding emphasis in my career has been synthesizing the epidemiologic, geographic, and clinical understanding of health and disease.
 Health and disease cannot be easily separated into individual disciplines, and so doing may introduce bias into the overall understanding.
 My current position, spanning three different schools at UW (Public Health, Arts and Sciences, and Medicine) is ideal for this.
 Similarlly, my joint position in Epidemiology and Geography facilitates this.
 In addition, I have adjunct appointments in 2 clinical departments: Internal Medicine (Div. of Allergy and Infectious Diseases) and Family Medicine, as well as 2 additional department in the School of Public Health: Health Services and Global Health.
 Several leadership positions in the School of Public Health have further facilitated insights into an integrative understanding.

-Specific interests include: 1) diarrheal diseases esp. in sub-Saharan Africa 2) tuberculosis (TB), especially in densely settled slum areas; 3) vectorborne diseases, including malaria, dengue, and Zika 4) Emerging infectious diseases--previously unrecognized or genuine de novo diseases, such as Ebola, HIV, Zika, and the emergence of new forms of anticmicrobial ("antibiotic") resistant infectons.
-I am particularly interested in understanding the underlying epidemiologic, social, demographic, and political factors underlying disease emergence.
+Specific interests include: 1) 2) diarrheal diseases esp. in sub-Saharan Africa 2) tuberculosis (TB), especially in densely settled slum areas; 3) vectorborne diseases, including malaria, dengue, and Zika 4) Emerging infectious diseases--previously unrecognized or genuine de novo diseases, such as Ebola, HIV, Zika, and the emergence of new forms of anticmicrobial ("antibiotic") resistant infectons.
+I am passionate about understanding the underlying epidemiologic, social, demographic, and political factors underlying disease emergence.
 Recent attention has been devoted to the epidemiology and geography of pain--especially chronic pain--and the conditions that underlie pain, such as low back pain, postherpetic neuralgia, and injury.